abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 04-22-13

-As we bring the practice into our daily lives, it's immensely beneficial to use the Four Noble Truths when viewing experience—in our formal mediation, interactions with others, and engagements with various duties.
-This is not something to save for later—after studying the suttas, developing all the *jhānas* and formless absorptions, all the psychic powers, we finally contemplate the Noble Truths and become enlightened—it's not like that.
+As we bring the practice into our daily lives, it's immensely beneficial to use the Four Noble Truths when viewing experience---in our formal mediation, interactions with others, and engagements with various duties.
+This is not something to save for later---after studying the suttas, developing all the *jhānas* and formless absorptions, all the psychic powers, we finally contemplate the Noble Truths and become enlightened---it's not like that.
 The Four Noble Truths are to be put into practice right now.

-To do this, we need to establish a habit of reflecting and investigating in a particular way: First, by examining phenomena carefully—the quality of experience, and the results that come from interacting with experience in the usual way—we find there's always some kind of *dukkha*, some kind of suffering, stress or discontent.
+To do this, we need to establish a habit of reflecting and investigating in a particular way: First, by examining phenomena carefully---the quality of experience, and the results that come from interacting with experience in the usual way---we find there's always some kind of *dukkha*, some kind of suffering, stress or discontent.
 Then we reflect on that, investigating its cause, and how to bring about its cessation.
 When applying these steps, we're not viewing the world through the lens